Munduk in Bali – 11 Incredible Things To Do (2025)

 Whatever your budget you will easily find a choice that you are happy with in Munduk village.

-How to get around Munduk Bali?
+How to get around Munduk in Bali?

-Much of Munduk is walkable with many of the main attractions nearby.
 However, if you have opted for a bike, car or private driver then the roads are well paved and this makes it even easier to get to and from each point of interest.

 How far is Munduk from Ubud?

 Munduk in Bali is less than two hours from Ubud and one of the prettiest drives we experienced whilst travelling to Bali.
-Passing gorgeous rice terraces and mountain landscapes the time passed much quicker than we had expected.

 Munduk is not well-serviced by public transport so the easiest way to get there would be by car or bike.

-Please keep in mind that the roads to get to Munduk are very hilly so unless you have experience and a licence riding a motorbike it may not be the safest option.
+And please keep in mind that the roads to get to Munduk are very hilly so unless you have experience and a licence riding a motorbike it may not be the safest option.

 How many days do you need in Munduk in Bali?